A SHORT HISTORY OF NEW ZEALAND

 COLONIAL NEW ZEALAND

-Moreover there were isolated conflicts between Maori and Europeans but generally relations were peaceful.
+There were isolated conflicts between Maori and Europeans but generally relations were peaceful.
 The Maori traded food and flax for European goods - including muskets.
 Imported muskets made Maori warfare much more bloody.
 The so-called musket wars were fought between 1819 and 1825.
-Furthermore Europeans brought diseases to New Zealand to which the Maori had no resistance.
-On the other hand they did bring potatoes and pigs.
+Furthermore, Europeans brought diseases to New Zealand to which the Maori had no resistance.
+On the other hand, they did bring potatoes and pigs.

 Meanwhile missionaries went to New Zealand.
 The first was Samuel Marsden who arrived in 1814.
 However at first the missionaries had little success.